MicrosoftDocs/architecture-center/docs/guide/networking/ipv4-exhaustion-content.md

 :::image type="content" source="./media/ipv4-exhaustion-private-link-isolated.png" alt-text="Private Link Services can be used for outbound dependencies for applications deployed in isolated virtual networks." border="false" lightbox="./media/ipv4-exhaustion-private-link-isolated.png":::

-*Figure 12.
-Private Link Services can be used for outbound dependencies for applications deployed in isolated virtual networks.*

-In real-world, large-scale implementations, the approach shown in Figure 11 may not be applicable:
+In real-world, large-scale implementations, the approach shown in the previous section might not be applicable:

-- If the applications deployed in the isolated virtual network have multiple outbound dependencies, deploying a Private Link Services and a Private Endpoint for each one of them increases complexity and management overhead.
+- If the applications deployed in the isolated virtual network have multiple outbound dependencies.
+When you deploy a Private Link service and a private endpoint for each of the outbound dependencies, it increases complexity and management needs.
-- Endpoints in the routable network that can't be part of an Azure load balancer back-end pool can't be exposed as Private Link Services.
+- If endpoints in the routable network that can't be part of an Azure load balancer back-end pool can't be exposed as Private Link services.

-These two limitations can be overcome by deploying a proxy/NAT solution in the routable Spoke and making it accessible from the isolated virtual network using Private Link, as shown in the following diagram.
+To overcome these two limitations, deploy a proxy/NAT solution in the routable spoke and make it accessible from the isolated virtual network by using Private Link.

 :::image type="content" source="./media/ipv4-exhaustion-private-link-flow.png" alt-text="A single Private Endpoint/Private Link Service can be used to expose a proxy/NAT solution deployed in the routable network.
 Port- and Address-Translation rules defined on the NVAs allow a single Private Endpoint in the isolated virtual network to be used for accessing multiple dependencies in the routable network." border="false" lightbox="./media/ipv4-exhaustion-private-link-flow.png":::